LightAndLight/lightandlight.github.io/_posts/2015-03-04-the-programming-thought-process-fizzbuzz.md

 1. Know your tools.

-   Knowledge of languages and tools does not define you as as programmer, but this knowledge does influence how effectively you can solve a problem in a given language.
+   Knowledge of languages and tools does not define you as as programmer, but this knowledge does influence how effectively you can solve a problem using a given language.
 Strong knowledge of language features will give you an indication of which tasks are easy or difficult using that language, and and help you use full potential of the language to complete the task.

 2. Practise.

-   Reading will only take you so far if you never try to use the information.
+   If you only read and never practise you will never reach your full potential.
    Practise is essential in reinforcing learning.

 3. Get feedback.